Seattle Washington RV Rental Road Trip:

 - Explore the Oregon Museum of Science and Industry.
 This museum offers more than 200 interactive exhibits including a chance to tour a submarine that was in active service between 1959 and 1990.

+No RV rental road trip would be complete without a drive up the Pacific Coast.
 From Portland, drive west until Tillamook where you can connect to highway 101.
 From here follow highway 101 north and enjoy the scenic highway and all the picturesque coastal views.